The Difference Between a Quiz Page and a Learning Page

 Final Thoughts

 The difference between a quiz page and a learning page is not complicated.
+A quiz page asks the question.
+A learning page helps the answer stick.

 For a quiz website, the best goal is not to remove the fun.
 Keep the challenge.
 Keep the score.
 Keep the quick questions.
+Just add enough explanation to make the visitor feel a little smarter when they leave.

 Similar Posts